quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## The QUIC handshake {#handshake}

-New QUIC connections are established using a handshake, which is distinguishable on the wire and contains some information in the clear.
-The QUIC packets in the handshake are generally coalesced, as above, in order to reduce the number of UDP datagrams sent during the handshake.
+New QUIC connections are established using a handshake, which is distinguishable on the wire and contains some information that can be passively observed.

 To illustrate the information visible in the QUIC wire image during the handshake, we first show the general communication pattern visible in the UDP